 This bill amends the Young Adult Bridge to Independence Act to expand eligibility for the program to include young adults who are not lawfully present in the United States.
-Specifically, it modifies existing statutes to ensure that verification of lawful presence is not required for participation in the program.
-The bill also mandates that the Department of Health and Human Services submit a state plan amendment to provide medical assistance to these young adults, regardless of their immigration status, thereby allowing them access to necessary health care services.
+Specifically, it modifies existing statutes to state that verification of lawful presence is not required for participation in the bridge to independence program.
+The bill also mandates that the Department of Health and Human Services file a state plan amendment to ensure that medical assistance is available to these young adults, regardless of their immigration status, and that such medical care will be provided in accordance with federal law.

 Statutes affected: